abramin/cultural-cognitive-science/pilot/pilot.md

 *This curriculum prepared November 2025 for experimental pilot in AI-mediated learning.
 All intellectual work remains the student's own; AI provides guidance and feedback only.*

-*Version 1.3:*
+*Version 1.4:*
+- *Week 2 reading schedule corrected: Reading spread over Monday-Thursday (4 days) with proper coverage of Chapters 2-4; Friday combines comparative table with critical evaluation*
+- *Reading list updated to reflect actual chapter lengths and requirements*
-- *Daily template updated to record total time spent instead of start/stop time to allow multiple sessions per day*
+- *Daily template updated to record total time spent instead of start/stop time to allow multiple sessions per day (v1.3)*